Top 5 Incentive Compensation Management Challenges and Solutions

 Challenge #5 – Compliance

 It is probably one of the most common challenges in sales compensation management.
 When managing multiple sales representatives, you must have a set of adequately written terms and conditions in place.
-You also need to get your sales staff’s acknowledgment of the incentive plan design to ensure they are aligned with the corporate strategy.
+You also need to get your sales staff’s acknowledgement of the incentive plan design to ensure they are aligned with the corporate strategy.
 Managing and preventing compliance issues often becomes a problem, especially with multiple stakeholders involved.

 Solution – Get an Automated Solution for Sales Compensation Management.

 With an automated solution, it is possible to capture the actions performed by different stakeholders through workflows.
 Thus, it could help by reducing the chances of future disagreements.
-Also, all the changes can be audit-tracked which helps with transparency across all stakeholders.
+Also, all the changes can be audit-tracked, which helps with transparency across all stakeholders.

 Your salesforce needs to be familiar with the relevant guidelines to protect their rights and know how they are responsible for the overall business growth.
 With an automated tool, sales professionals will be able to accept their set targets, check their performances online, and capture various actions performed by other people in the system.
 Having access to such a history can be particularly useful during an organisational-level audit taking place from a compliance standpoint.